MarkBind/markbind/docs/devGuide/writingComponents.md

 Many MarkBind components are implemented as Vue components, either by creating a component in the `vue-components` package, or by importing a component from an external library.
 This can be useful when a more complicated set of features is needed, where a Vue component can provide an interface for us to manage these functionalities.

-Vue components are registered in `vue-components/src/index.js`, which allows them to be used in any Vue instance without needing to be imported first.
+Vue components are registered in `vue-components/src/index.js`, which allows them to be used in the template section of any Vue instance without needing to be imported first.

 <panel header="How do MarkBind attributes/slots get passed to the Vue component?">